Bipartisan funding bill for smaller police departments splits Wisconsin congressional reps in unusual way - NewsBreak

 “The Invest to Protect Act makes critical investments in our local police departments,” Steil said through a spokeswoman.
 “This will provide the training and resources necessary to keep everyone in our communities safe.
 I’ll continue working to support law enforcement.”

-(2) victim-centered training for law enforcement officers in handling situations of domestic violence
+— Victim-centered training for law enforcement officers in handling situations of domestic violence.

-(3) evidence-based law enforcement safety training for response to calls for service involving, veterans, addiction, mental health disabilities, homelessness, domestic and sexual abuse and traficking
+— Eevidence-based law enforcement safety training for response to calls for service involving, veterans, addiction, mental health disabilities, homelessness, domestic and sexual abuse and traficking.

-(7) funding for officers to receive education in the areas of mental health, public health, or social work
+— Funding for officers to receive education in the areas of mental health, public health or social work.

-(9) implementation of evidence-based best practices and training on the use of lethal and nonlethal force, as well as on the of officers to provide care and to intervene if another officer is not following rules
+— Implementation of evidence-based best practices and training on the use of lethal and nonlethal force, as well as on the of officers to provide care and to intervene if another officer is not following rules.

 The Badger Project is a nonpartisan, citizen-supported journalism nonprofit in Wisconsin.